 From Motovun, we backtracked a bit to Rijeka (where we picked up the car

 One thing to note about the beaches in Croatia is that they are all rocks, at best.
-Sometimes, it’s a just a concrete slab.
+Sometimes, it’s just a concrete slab.

 We finally turned east toward the interior of the country and enjoyed some switchbacks across the mountains.
 The terrain was again very rugged, but slightly more lush inland.
 We drove through many tiny towns and saw a lot of rural Croatia.

 We passed several roadside stands selling homemade honey and/or cheese.
 Surprisingly, we did not see a lot of livestock, especially for a place that seems to eat a decent amount of meat.

-Our destination for the night was Grabovac, a small town just north of Plitivice National Park.
+Our destination for the night was Grabovac, a small town just north of Plitvice National Park.
 Grabovac is located in the rural municipality of Rakovica, which consists of nearly 30 small settlements.
 Many of these small towns have fewer than 100 residents.
 Grabovac is one of the few with a population over 200.

 In Grabovac, we stayed at the Guest House Korita.
 Here, we found a good-sized, well-appointed room.
 Most importantly, the air conditioning worked and actually cooled things down.
 Sadly, we found the many of the air conditioning units just haven’t been up to the

 There really isn’t anything to do in town here, but it is a good place to stay overnight if you’re looking to explore Plitvice National Park.